rsp/ifa/PITCHME.md

 ---

-This is a striking contrast to:
+This is in striking contrast to:

 <small>
 - https://github.com/inFullMobile (see in incognito)
 - https://stackoverflow.com/users/story/lists/160162/infullmobile?storyType=1
 </small>

 Now back to the hackathon.

 ---